Celery is a great addition to a salad, as a snack to have with dips or even just chopped up and mixed into your meals.

 How do I feed my celery?

 Celery needs nutrients and fertilizer to grow at its best.
-A crop which doesn’t have enough nutrients can turn out bitter tasting – no good for your salads!
+A crop that doesn’t have enough nutrients can turn out bitter-tasting.
+It isn’t good for your salads!
 Make sure you feed your fully grow celery plant every fortnight if it is being grown in a pot or large container.
 You can just use a balanced liquid fertilizer or even a compost tea if you make your own at home.
 Once your crop is fully established and thriving, you can add a high nitrogen fertilizer in place of one of the feeds to improve your crops.

 What are the common problems with growing celery?

 The main issue with growing any vegetables is pests!
 While you find these vegetables tasty, so do slugs and snails and they will munch their way through your celery if you let them!
 The way you can spot if these creatures have been around your veg is by looking for the silvery trails they leave behind on the soil and leaves.
 There are lots of ways to stop slugs and snails including using beer in a saucer as a trap, putting down “barriers” made of sawdust or eggshells, and copper tape.

 Celery leaf spot is the most common disease seen on these vegetable plants.
 The brown spots start on older leaves and then quickly spread to the new growth.
 You can avoid this by spraying the leaves with a copper-based or difenoconazole fungicide.
 Fish oil is also a great treatment for this plant.